Belizean cuisine

 Belizean cuisine is an amalgamation of all ethnicities in the nation of Belize and their respectively wide variety of foods.
 Breakfast often consists of sides of bread, flour tortillas, or fry jacks that are often homemade and eaten with various cheeses.
-All are often accompanied with refried beans, cheeses, and various forms of eggs, etc. Inclusive is also cereal along with milk, coffee, or tea.
+All are often accompanied with refried beans, cheeses, and various forms of eggs.
+Inclusive is also cereal along with milk, coffee, or tea.

 Midday meals vary, from lighter foods such as rice and beans, tamales, panades (fried meat pies), escabeche (onion soup), chimole/chirmole (soup), stew chicken, garnaches (fried tortillas with beans, cheese, and diced onion sauce or diced cabbage) to various constituted dinners featuring some type of rice and beans, meat and salad or coleslaw.

 In the rural areas meals may be more simplified than in the cities.
 The Maya use recado, corn or maize for most of their meals, and the Garifuna are fond of seafood, cassava (particularly made into cassava bread or ereba) and vegetables.
 Local fruits are quite common, raw vegetables from the markets less so.
 Mealtime is a communion for families and schools and some businesses close at midday for lunch, reopening later in the afternoon.

 Mestizo and Maya

-Regular deli items originally from the Mestizo culture that are now considered pan-Belizean include garnaches, fried corn tortilla smeared with beans and shredded cheese, tamales made from corn and chicken, and panades which can be thought of as a fried corn patty with beans or seasoned shredded fish inside and topped with pickled onions.
+Regular deli items originally from the Mestizo culture that are now considered pan-Belizean include garnaches, fried corn tortillas smeared with beans and shredded cheese, tamales made from corn and chicken, and panades, fried corn patties with beans or seasoned shredded fish inside and topped with pickled onions.